 Congress has continued to support MPO planning in subsequent transportation reauthorization laws.
-The latest reauthorization is the Fixing America's Surface Transportation (FAST) Act of 2015 (see the Legislation tab for more information).
+The latest reauthorization is the Infrastructure Investment and Jobs Act (IIJA) signed into law in 2021 (see the Legislation tab for more information).

-Most importantly, Congress has empowered local government representatives like you-to participate directly in an inclusive, deliberate planning process that involves decisions about federally funded projects in your own communities.
+Most importantly, Congress has empowered local government representatives-like you-to participate directly in an inclusive, deliberate planning process that involves decisions about federally funded projects in your own communities.